What is Depression?

 How Will I Know I am Making Progress in Depression Treatment or When I Am Better?

 Progress in therapy is not a linear path across time but a circular journey to health and healing.
 Think of psychotherapy as being in the shape of a screw.
 At some points in the therapy process, you may feel like we are going around and around on the same issues but each time we pass by them we are going deeper.
 Through the practice of effective coping strategies, we will immediately address the most painful aspects of your life.
 We want to first decrease the depression symptoms that are impacting your everyday living.
-From there, we will go deeper to explore the roots of your depression, anxiety or other deep emotions.
+From there, we will go deeper to explore the roots of your depression.
 When you have noticed significant improvements in your mood, relationships, and functioning, we will then focus our energy on preventing another episode of depression and to explore ways for you to live a life that is full of hope, joy, and empowerment.
 To find healing from your depression as quickly as possible, you can take responsibility for your part of the therapy process: show up on time, communicate cancellations timely, think about our sessions beforehand, complete assignments, be ready and motivated to make changes in your life, value directness in feedback, take risks, try new things, and apply the new coping strategies to your life.

 Begin Depression Treatment in My Ballard Office